encode/django-rest-framework/docs/api-guide/authentication.md

 ## django-rest-knox

-[Django-rest-knox][django-rest-knox] library provides models and views to handle token based authentication in a more secure and extensible way than the built-in TokenAuthentication scheme - with Single Page Applications and Mobile clients in mind.
+[Django-rest-knox][django-rest-knox] library provides models and views to handle token-based authentication in a more secure and extensible way than the built-in TokenAuthentication scheme - with Single Page Applications and Mobile clients in mind.
 It provides per-client tokens, and views to generate them when provided some other authentication (usually basic authentication), to delete the token (providing a server enforced logout) and to delete all tokens (logs out all clients that a user is logged into).

 ## drfpasswordless

-[drfpasswordless][drfpasswordless] adds (Medium, Square Cash inspired) passwordless support to Django REST Framework's own TokenAuthentication scheme.
+[drfpasswordless][drfpasswordless] adds (Medium, Square Cash inspired) passwordless support to Django REST Framework's TokenAuthentication scheme.
 Users log in and sign up with a token sent to a contact point like an email address or a mobile number.

 ## django-rest-authemail

 [django-rest-authemail][django-rest-authemail] provides a RESTful API interface for user signup and authentication.
 Email addresses are used for authentication, rather than usernames.
 API endpoints are available for signup, signup email verification, login, logout, password reset, password reset verification, email change, email change verification, password change, and user detail.
-A fully-functional example project and detailed instructions are included.
+A fully functional example project and detailed instructions are included.

 ## Django-Rest-Durin